blockspacer/CXXCTP/README.md

 + compile-mode: compile cxtpl code into C++ file or std::string, then `#include` generated code & compile app as usual.
 Best performance.
 + cling-mode (C++ JIT executed at runtime): compile cxtpl code into C++ file or std::string, then run generated code in Cling interpreter (no need to recompile app, usefull in dev-mode or for php-style apps).

+Again: Think about `.cxtpl` as lambda-function returning std::string.
+Prefer not to use `#include` from `.cxtpl`, just create `.cxtpl.h` file.
+Then `#include` both generated `.cxtpl.cpp` and created `.cxtpl.h` in your app code.

 Code genetated from `.cxtpl` must create variable with name `cxtpl_output`, so structure your code as below:
 ```
+/// \note header is NOT generated, it includes stuff for other generated file
+#include "../../resources/cxtpl/typeclass_instance_gen_hpp.cxtpl.h"

+// ...

 void somefunc() {
   std::string cxtpl_output;

+  /// \note this is generated .cpp file, it must not use #include
   #include "../../resources/cxtpl/generated/typeclass_instance_gen_hpp.cxtpl.cpp"

   writeToFile(cxtpl_output, gen_hpp_name);